TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part1-WebAPI/019 Get users controller.md

 We mark the method with `[HttpGet]` so that GET requests to this controller ends here.

-The return value is the `IEnumerable<User>` wrapper in an HTTP response message.
+The return value is the `IEnumerable<User>` wrapped in an HTTP response message.

 The argument is marked as `[FromQuery]` to indicate that this argument should be extracted from the query parameters of the URI.
 The argument is of type `string?` indicating that it can be left out, i.e. be `null`.